Combo819/auto-completion/README.md

 ### 1. CSS for submit(bug fixed)
 Add a style `{flexWrap:"nowrap"}` for `.input-group` so that the button won't go to the next row.
 The `.input-group` class has a default css `flex-wrap: wrap;`
 ### 2. Length of Tags(bug fixed)
 Add a pair of brackets so that the program can correctly calculate the number of tags.

-There is no obvious bugs now.
+### 3. Tooltips
+add a tooltip when the input string's length is more than 18 and the mouse is hover on the options.
+The tooltip component is from Antd.